semi0naut/dotfiles/windows/readme.md

     and verify that `which envsubst` reports back `/usr/bin/envsubst`.
   * Bug report is at https://github.com/Alexpux/MSYS2-packages/issues/735
 * Map caps to left-ctrl using https://sharpkeys.codeplex.com/

-* Symlink dotfiles to ~/.dotfiles with `cmd //c 'mklink .dotfiles drive:\path\to\dotfiles'`
+* Use symlink command `cmd //c 'mklink .name-of-dotfile drive:\path\to\file`.
+* Symlink `~/.private-files` to the root directory containing `dev/`.
+* Symlink `~/.dev` to `~/.private-files/path/to/dev`.
+* Symlink `~/.dotfiles` to `~/.dev/path/to/dotfiles`.
+* Create `~/bin`.
+* Symlink `$HOME/bin/sym` to `$HOME/.dotfiles/windows/symbolic-link.sh`.
+You can now use this to do symlinks.
-* Symlink files in the dotfiles windows folder using `cmd //c 'mklink .some-file .dotfiles\some-file'`
+* Symlink files in the dotfiles windows folder.
-* Symlink appropriate files in the root dotfiles directory
+* Symlink appropriate files in the root dotfiles directory.
-  * Ignore all zsh files
+  * Ignore all zsh files.
   * Don't symlink .vim folder because Plugged will fail to install the plugins.
 Just make a copy.
+* Setup private dotfiles.
+Once done, you should now have `~/bin` and `~/.dotfiles/bin` in your path.

+## Configure Private dotfiles
+* The most important task is to setup the `c-dev-x64` shortcut for launching a msys shell with appropriate dev environment.
+  * Add this to your taskbar and use this for launching a shell.

 ## Setup dev tools